-Operating Expenditures
+Operating Expenditures:

-Total operating expenditures decreased by \$4.5 million, or 5% over prior year.
-Compensation and benefits increased 4% over prior year, the majority of the increase is due to the Pension and OPEB expense in fiscal year 2023.
-Supplies and services had a decrease of 13% partially due to the implementation of GASB 96 and the intense focus by the administration to monitor and control spending in the uncertain economy.
+Total operating expenditure decreased by \$1.6 million, or 2% over prior year.
+Compensation and benefits went unchanged over the previous year, while supplies and services had a decrease of 11% due to the intense focus by the administration to monitor and control spending in the uncertain economy.
+Scholarships and fellowships increased over prior year by more than 15% due to the increase in the number of students receiving outside scholarship aid.